Model United Nations: Languages

 Traditionally, English has been the official and working language of most conferences.
 However, as Model UN has become more popular around the world, and as conferences in countries such as the United States have sought to appeal to underrepresented minorities (such as the Spanish-speaking community), committees using languages other than English, or which are bilingual, have become common.
-However, this is still not a mainstream phenomenon, especially in the United States, where most bilingual or Spanish language committees are found only at conferences hosted in Puerto Rico or the South West.
+However, this is still not a mainstream phenomenon, especially in the United States, where most bilingual or Spanish language committees are found only at conferences hosted in Puerto Rico or the Southwest.

 Attire

-Nearly all model United Nations conferences require delegates to wear Western business attire.
+Nearly all Model United Nations conferences require delegates to wear Western business attire.
 Dressing professionally is an important way to show respect for the nation, organization, or individual one is representing, as well as for the rest of one's committee.
+Whilst formal western business attire is standard, there are still many MUNs where it is common for delegates to wear the traditional clothes of the nation they represent, which ensures a diverse and unique representation of culture and a fun environment.
+Ultimately, dress code is fully dependent on what the specific conference has listed out in its rules and regulations.

 Committees

-Model United Nations conferences regularly simulate the bodies of the United Nations, the European Union, government cabinets, regional bodies such as ASEAN, as well as corporate boards, NGOs or so-called Press Corps.
-Idiosyncrasies and fictional Committees also exist.
-An example for such a special committee that does not have a parallel in the actual United Nations which deals with a crisis is known as a 'Crisis Committee.'
+Model United Nations conferences regularly simulate the bodies of the United Nations, the European Union, government cabinets, regional bodies such as ASEAN, PNA, as well as corporate boards, NGOs or so-called Press Corps.
+Idiosyncrasies and fictional committees also exist.
+Some examples for fantasy and fictional committees include Ministry of Magic and Lord of the Rings.
+An example for such a special committee that does not have a parallel in the actual United Nations which deals with a crisis is known as a 'crisis committee.'
 In this committee, a crisis is given to a team of students and the teams must come up with solutions.
-The Crisis Committee traditionally focuses on a single historical event, but recently current and future events have been used as well.
+Crisis committees traditionally focus on a single historical event, but recently, current and future events have been used as well.
 The event may be fictional or non-fictional.